What is breast cancer?

 Stage 0 breast disease is when the disease is localized to the milk ducts (ductal carcinoma in situ).

-Stage I breast cancer: The cancer is smaller than 2-inches across and hasn't spread anywhere, including no involvement in the lymph nodes.
+Stage I breast cancer: The cancer is smaller than 2 cm across and hasn't spread anywhere, including no involvement in the lymph nodes.

 Stage II breast cancer is one of the following: